GafferHQ/gaffer/doc/source/WorkingWithScenes/AnatomyOfAScene/index.md

 ## Scene hierarchy ##

 In common with most DCCs, Gaffer represents a 3D scene as a hierarchy or tree structure.
 We refer to positions within this tree as **locations**, specified by their path within the scene, e.g. `/world/city/building01`.
 Locations are arranged via parent-child relationships, such that `/world/city` is considered the parent of the child `/world/city/building01`.
-Do not confuse locations in the scene hierachy with nodes in the node graph; nodes _output_ scenes, but are not part of them.
+Do not confuse locations in the scene hierachy with nodes in the node graph; nodes **output** scenes, but are not part of them.

 ![](images/hierarchyView.png "The Hierarchy View with a location selected")

 Each location has a number of properties that describe the content of the scene at that point in the hierarchy.
-They can be inspected in the _Selection_ tab of the _Scene Inspector_.
+They can be inspected in the _Selection_ tab of the Scene Inspector.
 Each property of each location is computed independently, allowing Gaffer to generate the scene lazily on demand.

 ![](images/sceneInspector.png "All of a location's property sections in the Selection tab Scene Inspector")